-In addition to the requirements for all concentrators (5 tutorials and 1 foreign literature course), students in the field of the Early Modern World complete the following requirements:
+In addition to the requirements for all concentrators (5 tutorials and 1 course that satisfies the language requirement), students in the World Before 1800 field complete the following requirements:

-- 3 courses on the student’s thematic and/or geographic topic of study;
+- 3 elective courses related to the topic of study;